asyncapi/website/pages/docs/concepts/asyncapi-document/operations.md

 weight: 60
 ---

-## Operations Meaning
+In a messaging system, the term "operations" refers to the various methods by which messages are exchanged between participants or components.

-- In a messaging system, the term "operations" refers to the various methods by which messages are exchanged between participants or components.
+## Operations Features

 - Operations describe the behaviors and capabilities of the messaging channels described in the document.